IQ404/8599-ray-tracer/README.md

 inline double random_real_number()	// returns value in [0,1)
 // Note that we want to exclude 1
 {
 	// TODO: ???
 How to randomize the seed?
-(We probably don't want to use std::time since this is aiming for a real-time application)
+(We probably don't want to use std::time since we are aiming for a real-time application)

 	/*
 	Note that the value of RAND_MAX is implementation defined.